cgoldammer/ingredients/README.md

 # Ingredients App

-This is mainly a way for me to build an app with a decent deployment framework.
+This is a way of storing recipes that are made up of ingredients, and then summarizing this data in a useful way.

-Feedback appreciated!
+For now, it's focused on cocktails.
+So I can ask: "What are the cocktails I can make with the ingredients I have at home".

 # Build modes